 There is one scenario in which a student loan payment from the family may not be subject to the gift tax.

-Suppose the full $30,000 from Steve’s email is coming from a wealthy uncle, and none of the previous strategies we outlined will work.
-Even in this circumstance, the gift tax can still be avoided.
+Suppose the full $30,000 from Steve’s email comes from a wealthy uncle, and none of the previous strategies we outlined will work.
+Even in this circumstance, the gift tax is avoidable.

-The $14,000 limit is the yearly limit on gifts.
+The $15,000 limit is the yearly limit on gifts.
 However, there is also a lifetime limit, commonly referred to as the unified credit.
-As of 2017, the unified credit is over five million dollars.
-That means Steve’s uncle can give him the full $14,000, and then subtract the remaining $16,000 from his unified credit.
+As of 2020, the unified credit is over 11 million dollars.
+That means Steve’s uncle can give him the full $15,000, and then subtract the remaining $15,000 from his unified credit.
 However, this does require filing a special return.
 More on the unified credit can be found on TurboTax and the IRS page on the Estate Tax.

-In other words, it is possible for student loans to be paid off by family members (or non-relatives) without paying any gift tax… as long as you file the proper paperwork.
+In other words, student loans can be paid off by family members (or non-relatives) without paying any gift tax… as long as you file the proper paperwork.

 Finally, keep in mind that this article just focused on federal tax issues.
 Your state may have additional taxes that could be triggered by a student loan gift.
 As with any technical tax question, it is always best to discuss your options with a local tax expert.